qumulokmac/smb_bench/README.md

 ### Steps

 1. **Update Terraform Configuration**
-	- Update the terraform config file `variables.tf` *(in the smb_bench/terraform directory)* with the specific configuration values for the SMB benchmark you want to run.
-	- Run:
+   - Edit `variables.tf` in the `smb_bench/terraform` directory with your specific values.
-	- `terraform init`
+   - Initialize Terraform:
+     ```bash
+     terraform init
+     ```
+   - Plan and apply the configuration:
+     ```bash
+     terraform plan -out tfstate
+     terraform apply tfstate
+     ```
-	- Be sure to configure the Blob properties for downloading the userdata script.
+	- Remember to configure the Blob properties for downloading the userdata script.

 2. **Upload Userdata Script**
    - Upload `~/scripts/smbbench-custom-data.ps1` to your Azure Blob container: